 • Acquaint facilitates one-on-one conversations between volunteers.
 Their website indicates that volunteers from over 90 countries have built intercultural understanding and collaborative skills through one-on-one conversations.
 Learn more here.

-• Beyond Conflict has created a video designed to challenge and correct Democrats’ and Republicans’ misperceptions of each other.
+• Beyond Conflict published a resource that merges neuroscience, social psychology, and movement strategy to help changemakers craft more effective, human-centered, and context-responsive messages for justice.
 Learn more, get involved, and receive developed resources and tools here.

 • Crossing Party Lines holds weekly meetings on controversial topics.
 Participants choose topics of interest to them and sign up to attend on Meetup.
 Learn more here.